Taxi Car

 Taxi Car is a 1972 Indian Malayalam- language detective film, directed and produced by P. Venu.
 The film stars Prem Nazir, Sadhana, Vijayasree and Vincent in the lead roles.
 The film had musical score by R. K. Shekhar.

-Thie film is a sequel to the 1971 film C.I.D.
+This film is a sequel to the 1971 film C.I.D.
 Nazir.

 Premise

 With the menace of a counterfeiting racket operating in Kerala on the rise, CID Nazir is tasked to bring the perpetrators to justice.